 Pictured above is my delightful meal in the Canopy Airport Lounge at Nice Airport in France last night.
 Believe it or not, I tend to eat very healthily.
-At the luxury hotels that I stay at, I only ever order egg white omelette for breakfast and favour Bircher muesli and fruit salads.
+At the luxury hotels that I stay at, I only ever order egg white omelet for breakfast and favor Bircher muesli and fruit salads.
 For other meals, I bulk up on salads where I can and I never, ever eat crisps.
-That is until last night, when the only edible options in the lounge were crisps, stale bread and wilted cheese (oh and let’s not forget the communal jam…).
+That is until last night when the only edible options in the lounge were crisps, stale bread and wilted cheese (oh and let’s not forget the communal jam…).

 This is the worst British Airways airport lounge I have ever been in, certainly for food.
 It is not an official British Airways airport lounge.
 You can access this lounge with a Priority Pass or a Lounge Pass, but it is the lounge that you get access to if you are departing from Nice Terminal 1 on British Airways.

 My journey started at this delightful Canopy lounge at Nice Airport Terminal 1.
 This is the lounge which all British Airways Club Europe travelers have access to when flying out of Nice airport.
 It sits above the main foyer and, usefully, you can see the queue forming at the gate from the lounge if your gate is on the upper level.
 If your gate is on the lower level (bad luck as you are in for an unpleasant bus transfer whether you are flying in Economy or Business Class), you do not have direct line of sight to the gate, but you can see when the flood of passengers in the waiting area suddenly disappear, which should be enough of a shove for you to check and confirm that your flight is boarding.